13 Oct The TOP 10 Things to do in Chicago

 More info here: Navy Pier

-Chicago has some pretty cool food specialties!
+Chicago has some pretty good food specialties!
 Here are 3 of them that I had the pleasure to taste: deep-dish pizza, Chicago-style hotdog and the popcorn from Garret.
 So, you cannot leave Chicago without trying one of these local treats: one of the best things you can do in Chicago!

 Deep Dish Pizza